SatoshiFund/satoshi.fund/satoshipie.md

 Token Price = Value of Assets / Supply
 Investments = Purchaser Tokens * Token Price - Exit Fee

-The Fund is designed in a way that at any given moment SPIES tokens are backed by 100% of crypto property under management.
-SPIES tokens also designed to be perfectly fungible.
-A purchaser can sell SPIES tokens in the open market.

 Every week the following procedure should be executed in order to calculate all issuances and redeems of SPIES: every wednesday 12:00 GMT